 At the Mackenzie Dental Centre, Dr. Pedvis uses special equipment to supplement traditional oral exams.
 This helps to identify abnormal tissue, including cancerous or pre-cancerous abnormalities.
 Although visual exams are important in diagnosis, the equipment Dr. Pedvis uses is extremely helpful.
 Your examinations can be far more thorough, and suspicious areas of your mouth can be fully investigated and examined.
 Dr. Pedvis is committed to a preventive approach with early diagnosis with respect to oral cancer.

 Oral cancer is a complex and serious disease that can spread to other parts of the body.
-Proper regular screening by a dentist is imperative.
+Proper regular screening by a dentist in Vaughan is imperative.
 As in the research study previously discussed, researchers are only beginning to understand the mechanisms of oral cancer and how it spreads.
 Dr. Pedvis offers thorough screening for oral cancer with the use of specialized equipment to ensure you receive the best disease prevention possible.
 Contact Dr. Pedvis at the Mackenzie Dental Centre to schedule a screening today!